jjurm/cssz-web/content/events/2024-03-11-pub-quiz-spring24-1.md

     text: Register here
 ---

 🎉 Like every semester, get ready for a brain-teasing, laughter-filled night of fun with your favourite people from CSSZ!
-Join us for this Spring semester's first Pub Quiz on March 3rd at the one and only Oliver Twist Pub in Zurich! 🍻
+Join us for this Spring semester's first Pub Quiz on March 11th at the one and only Cooper's Pub in Zurich! 🍻

 🏆 Put your knowledge to the test and compete with friends or make new ones as you tackle a wide range of exciting and diverse questions.
 From pop culture and history to sports and general knowledge, there's something for everyone.